PrestaShop/docs/modules/concepts/webservice/_index.md

 ### Composer configuration to use namespaces in your ObjectModel entity

-To correctly load your class (Entity) you need to configure correctly your composer.json The follow is an example of correct configuration to load your entities in whatever folder you want.
+To correctly load your class (Entity) you need to configure correctly your composer.json The following is an example of a correct configuration to load your entities in whatever folder you want.

 ```php
 // modules/yourmodule/composer.json